Amsterdam (2022 film): Cast

-Additionally, Christopher Gehrman appears as McGuire, based upon Gerald C. MacGuire, who represents the Committee of the Five in their negotiations with Dillenbeck.

 Production

+Development and casting

 In January 2020, New Regency announced the development on an untitled film written and directed by David O. Russell and starring Christian Bale, with filming expected to begin that April.
 In February, Margot Robbie and Michael B. Jordan were announced to star, but the latter dropped out before production began due to scheduling conflicts.
 Jennifer Lawrence was reportedly considered for Robbie's role, while Jamie Foxx was considered for Jordan's.
 In October, John David Washington was cast as Jordan's replacement.
 The rest of the ensemble cast was revealed between January and June 2021.
 Much of the cast worked for scale, and Bale took less than his typical $5 million fee while Malek earned a six-figure salary.

+Filming

-Filming was originally set to begin in March 2021 in Boston on a $50 million budget, but was delayed because of the COVID-19 pandemic.
+Filming was originally set to begin in March 2020 in Boston on a $50 million budget, but was delayed because of the COVID-19 pandemic.
 Filming was moved to Los Angeles, California after the cast did not want to travel to Boston amid the pandemic.
 Principal photography took place over 49 days between January and March 2021.
 The move from Boston to Los Angeles and COVID-precautions caused the film's final budget to balloon to $80 million.
-Crew members included cinematographer Emmanuel Lubezki (his first feature film since 2015), editor Jay Cassidy, and score composer Hildur Guðnadóttir.
+Covid deaths in California were over 2,500 per week during the shooting with very high rates in Los Angeles, yet the production was completed without a single shut down.
+A specialized air protection protocol was implemented by Dr. Sabrina McCormick.
+Crew members included cinematographer Emmanuel Lubezki (his first feature film since 2017), editor Jay Cassidy, and score composer Hildur Guðnadóttir.
 In April 2022, at CinemaCon, the film's title was revealed to be Amsterdam.
 In August, it was revealed that Guðnadóttir had exited as composer, with Daniel Pemberton now replacing her.
 According to Robbie, on the last day of filming, they kept production going after their filming permit ended, so the police had to call "wrap" on the film.